MattyAddy/goodreads_data_pipeline/README.md

 - Terraform
 - Airflow

-For the extensive installation and path variable configuration, please see:

 ### Terraform Deployment

 The remaining resources to deploy are GCP Cloud Storage and BigQuery.
 These resources will be deployed via Terraform from the VM.
 Terraform is an Infrastructure as Code tool (IaC) which allows for code-based deployment without neeeding to access the Console.
 One can consistently deploy resources with the exact configuration each time with the ability to store those files in source control.
 The two files `main.tf` and `variables.tf` are found under this project's `terraform` directory.